canonical/infra-backup-operator/CONTRIBUTING.md

 tox run -e unit,coverage-report
 ```

-Since the same charm code is executed on the worker and control-plane, in some unit test modules, we'll parameterize the tests to run against both the worker and control-plane to confirm both paths are tested.
-See `./charms/worker/k8s/tests/unit/test_base.py` for examples.

 ### Integration Testing

 This repo uses `pytest` and `pytest-operator` to execute functional/integration tests against the charm files.
 The integration tests are defined in `./tests/integration`.
-Because this repo consists of two charms, the integration tests will build two charm files automatically without you doing anything.
-If you want to use specific charm files, just make sure the `.charm` files are in the top-level paths and the integration tests will find them if they are named appropriately (eg `./k8s-worker_*.charm` or `k8s_*.charm`).
 The charms are deployed according to the bundle defined in `./tests/integration/test-bundle.yaml`.

 It's required you have a bootstrapped [juju machine controller](https://juju.is/docs/juju/manage-controllers) available.
 Usually, one prefers to have a controller available from their development machine to a supported cloud like `lxd` or `aws`.
 You can test if the controller is available by running: